All Episodes

 If you're like me, you suffer from insomnia and you have not discovered all things my pillow.

-Well, now is the perfect time to get the premium my pillow for either yourself or somebody you love, maybe somebody for Christmas, because Mike Lindell right now is offering the lowest price ever on his premium my pillow, the the one item that started it all, uh, and that is only nineteen ninety-eight.
+Well, now is the perfect time to get the premium my pillow for either yourself or somebody you love, maybe somebody for Christmas, because Mike Lindell right now is offering the lowest price ever on his premium my pillow, the one item that started it all, and that is only $19.98.

-Now the King Pillow, if you want that is ten bucks more.
+Now the King Pillow, if you want that, is $10 more.

 Anyway, they have rotating discounts every single day.

-Um what member Joe Biden makes the vaccine mandate argument, and he was going to use OSHA as the vehicle by which he would enforce these vaccine mandates.
+Remember Joe Biden, he makes the vaccine mandate argument and he was going to use OSHA as the vehicle by which he would enforce these vaccine mandates.

-Well, the occupational safety health administration, they have now suspended work on Biden's vaccine mandate after a federal appeals court, this is the first uh Fifth Circuit ruling, um, hit pause on rules that would force companies with a hundred or more employees to require COVID 19 shots uh or regular testing.
+This is the Fifth Circuit ruling, hit pause on rules that would force companies with 100 or more employees to require COVID-19 shots or regular testing.

 One of the big problems is they forgot about the regular testing part, and it's either get the shot or you lose your income and you lose your benefits and you lose your retirement.

-OSHA pointed uh to the stay of the U.S. uh Court of Appeals, Fifth Circuit, and said that the court fight over the regulation known as the emergency temporary standard isn't over.
+OSHA pointed to the stay of the U.S. Court of Appeals, Fifth Circuit, and said that the court fight over the regulation known as the Emergency Temporary Standard isn't over.

-The court ordered that OSHA take no steps to implement or enforce uh and they now are waiting until further instructions from the court.
+The court ordered that OSHA take no steps to implement or enforce, and they now are waiting until further instructions from the court.

 Now, yesterday, OSHA announced that they would suspend enforcement of their illegal emergency temporary standard that mandates vaccines or testing on private employers.